 Cautiously easing down a rocky draw in, the limestone cliffs of Real County, a magnificent ram made its way toward my position.
-With a full deep curl, gigantic bases and a tall body, it was an animal any hunter would want to take.
+With a full,. deep curl and gigantic bases it was an animal any hunter would want to take.

-Its coat was a mix of deep brown, black but it had a partial white saddle patch across its back.
+Its coat was a mix of deep brown and black but it had a partial white saddle patch across its back.

 This was my first sighting of a Hill Country bighorn.

 These are a species developed by exotic hunting innovator Thompson Temple.